lilianricaud/patterning-complexity/english/alexander_tone_antipattern.md

 ## UTOPIC IDEAL CONDITIONS

-is theory.
 Alexander’s insistence on returning to pre-industrial production modalities [16] comprises three examples of flawed reasoning.
-First, this insistence arises from Alex- ander’s vision of a society of pure freedom and is to be achieved through an activated populace reshaping their environment through bottom-up, grass roots processes.
+First, this insistence arises from Alexander’s vision of a society of pure freedom and is to be achieved through an activated populace reshaping their environment through bottom-up, grass roots processes.

 This pre-industrial language demands hand-crafting, piecemeal development, the de-commodification of land, and an absence of external controls.
-However, Anders Duany—a founder of The Congress for the New Urban- ism, an organisation established to implement ideas of Alexander and Jane Jacobs—argues that grass roots process are insufficient to achieve to achieve the scale of change Alexander requires.
+However, Anders Duany—a founder of The Congress for the New Urbanism, an organisation established to implement ideas of Alexander and Jane Jacobs—argues that grass roots process are insufficient to achieve to achieve the scale of change Alexander requires.

 This scale of change is only possible with top down control and the guidance of expert leaders, a role that Alexander typically fulfils in his own projects (Mehaffy 2004, 2008).
-Second, the pre- industrial production methods including  a retreat from labour specialisation is unlikely to achieve a level of pro- ductivity sufficient to support a modern society.
-Finally, if Alexander’s patterns are to be successful they must be compatible with contemporary society, which includes
+Second, the pre-industrial production methods including  a retreat from labour specialisation is unlikely to achieve a level of productivity sufficient to support a modern society.

-the ability to profit monetarily from one’s endeavours, and Alexander’s insistence on the de-commodification land runs counter to this requirement (Dovey 1990).
+Finally,if Alexander’s patterns are to be successful they must be compatible with contemporary society, which includes the ability to profit monetarily from one’s endeavours, and Alexander’s insistence on the de-commodification land runs counter to this requirement (Dovey 1990).

-Critics point to Alexander’s insistence on forcing these requirements on a modern society as symptomatic of an ontology that ignores social, political and economic realities that establishes a connection between problems with the development and conceptualisation of the the- ory (Montgomery 1970; Dovey 1990; Salingaros 2000;
+Critics point to Alexander’s insistence on forcing these requirements on a modern society as symptomatic of an ontology that ignores social, political and economic realities that establishes a connection between problems with the development and conceptualisation of the theory (Montgomery 1970; Dovey 1990; Salingaros 2000;
 Elsheshtawy 2001; Saunders 2002a).
-Meanwhile flawed
-reasoning also produces patterns that are incompatible with contemporary society and establishes a connection to problems with the implementation of the language.
+Meanwhile flawed reasoning also produces patterns that are incompatible with contemporary society and establishes a connection to problems with the implementation of the language.

 ## TYRANNICAL-PERCIEVED THEORY